 Lane splitting in Texas is an often contested and wondered about practice for motorcycle riders.
 While it’s never safe to do in fast moving traffic, lane splitting has been made legal in one state.
+As motorcycle injury lawyers, it’s important to stay up-to-date on how state and local traffic laws move into law.
 See where lane splitting is legal in the United States.

-Legislative Update: Utah House Bill Allows Motorcyclists to Travel Slowly Between Lanes
+Legislative Update: Utah’s Lane Filtering Bill Has Become Law.
+It Allows Motorcyclists to Travel Slowly Between Lanes

 On this Page: